archway-network/networks/README.md

 # Archway Netowrks

 This repo contains a registry of Archway protocol based networks, IBC connections to these networks.
-A chain.json contains data that makes it easy to start running or interacting with a node.

 Schema files containing the recommended metadata structure can be found in the *.schema.json files located in the root directory.
 Schemas are still undergoing revision as user needs are surfaced.
 Optional fields may be added beyond what is contained in the schema files.